Tuition Deposit and Payment

 • transcripts, grades, certificates, diplomas or degrees, and any other completion documentation will be withheld until full payment is made.

-Sask Polytech may ask you to discontinue in your program, if you do not pay your tuition and do not qualify for the two-payment plan.
-If you are discontinued from class, you are still responsible to pay all non-refundable tuition and fees.
 If Sask Polytech is unable to collect your fees, we will send your account to a third-party collection agency, which may have a negative impact on your credit rating.
-Sask Polytech will remove the financial hold once tuition is paid in full or once you are approved in the two-payment plan.
+Sask Polytech will remove the financial hold once tuition is paid in full.

 In exceptional circumstances the dean has authority to waive tuition and/or program other fees.
 The registrar or manager of Enrolment Services has authority to waive Sask Polytech administrative and application fees.
 Third-party fees cannot be waived (e.g., Students' Association, health and dental).